-This edition of Welcome Stranger is generously supported by Prins Bernhard Cultuurfonds and Mondriaan Fund.
+Welcome Stranger is supported by Prins Bernhard Cultuurfonds and Mondriaan Fund.

 What affects personal identity and presence in the world?
 Your exterior is public, what does it say about your interior?
 About one's own and the strange?
 In a house on Hann Fort B, 11 in Dakar, three artists, Laye Kâ (SEN), Gareth Nyandoro (ZWE) and Tim Breukers (NL), made an "in situ presentation" with the name Biti ak Biir, local for L'Intérieur L'Extérieur.
 The private location was accessible to the public in the period December 8th till January 8th 2021, simultaneously with Partcours 2020.
 Soon a selection of the works made in Dakar can be seen in Amsterdam.
 More information will follow.

 This international project is supported by The Cultural Participation Fund.